WING-NUS/SSID/doc/deploying_rails_on_linux.md

 Note that unless stated otherwise, all commands should be run on the server, not on your local computer!

+Currently SSID server uses Passenger integrated with Nginx.

+1. Access /var/log/nginx/access.log to check connections to the app.
+Turn on maintenance mode.

+<pre>cd /var/www/ssid/code/tmp
+touch maintenance.txt</pre>

+2. Check db to see any assignments are processed currently.
+Table `submission_similarity_processes` with status 1 (running process).

+3. Wait for these active processes to be completed (usually less than 30 minutes) before pulling code changes and running db migrations.

-1. Go to your application's code directory on the server, then use Git to pull the latest code:
+4. Go to your application's code directory on the server, then use Git to pull the latest code:

 <pre>
 cd /var/www/ssid/code
 git pull
 </pre>

-2. If the application's gem dependencies have changed, install any updated gem dependencies.
+5. If the application's gem dependencies have changed, install any updated gem dependencies.

 <pre>
 bundle install --deployment --without development test
 </pre>

-3. Compile Rails assets and run database migrations.
+6. Compile Rails assets and run database migrations.
 <pre>
 bundle exec rake assets:precompile db:migrate RAILS_ENV=production
 </pre>

-4. Finally, restart application (so that the updates take effect).
+7. Finally, restart application (so that the updates take effect).

 <pre>
-bundle exec passenger-config restart-app $(pwd)
+passenger-config restart-app $(pwd)
 </pre>

+8. Remove maintenance mode.

+<pre>cd /var/www/ssid/code/tmp
+rm maintenance.txt</pre>